muratk5n/thirdwave/en/index.md

 ---

+Israeli troops on Tuesday demolished the West Bank home of a Palestinian militant who was killed after carrying out a deadly shooting

+---

 Al Jazeera: "Russia to move newest nuclear sub to Pacific in August..
 The Generalissimo Suvorov is part of the new Borei class of stealthier, more nimble undersea vessels"